-In College Algebra, you're not just learning to solve equations—you're building a toolkit for modeling how the world actually works.
-Every equation type you encounter represents a different kind of relationship: linear equations describe constant rates of change, exponential equations capture growth and decay, and quadratic equations model situations where change itself is changing.
-The PSAT and college math courses expect you to recognize which equation type fits a given scenario and manipulate it confidently.
+In College Algebra, you're building a toolkit for modeling how the world works.
+Every equation type represents a different kind of relationship: linear equations describe constant rates of change, exponential equations capture growth and decay, and quadratic equations model situations where change itself is changing.
+College math courses expect you to recognize which equation type fits a given scenario and manipulate it confidently.

-Here's the key insight: these equations aren't isolated topics.
+These equations aren't isolated topics.
 They connect through shared concepts like intercepts, transformations, and inverse relationships.
-When you understand why a logarithm undoes an exponential or how a system of equations finds intersection points, you're thinking like the test wants you to think.
-Don't just memorize formulas—know what behavior each equation type models and when to reach for it.
+When you understand why a logarithm undoes an exponential or how a system of equations finds intersection points, you're thinking at the level these courses demand.
+Don't just memorize formulas.
+Know what behavior each equation type models and when to reach for it.

 Linear and Proportional Relationships